Frequently Asked Questions about Therapy.

 - Therapy focuses on you and comes with clear boundaries.
 My only agenda is to help you identify and align with your best and highest self.
 Even if I choose to share personal information or a story, it is with the goal of trying to help move you forward on your path.

-Is it OK to Friend of Follow you on Facebook or other social media?
+Is it OK to Friend or Follow you on any social media sites?

-I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, Google+, LinkedIn, etc).
+I do not accept friend or contact requests from current or former clients on any social networking sites.
 I believe that adding clients as friends or contacts on these sites can compromise your confidentiality and our respective privacy.
 It may also blur the boundaries of our therapeutic relationship.
 If you have questions about this, please bring them up when we meet and we can talk more about it.

 Where are you from?

-I have lived in Virginia most of my adult life and have established a sense of roots and feeling at home.
+While living in Virginia (Richmond, Charlottesville, Harrisonburg) for 36 years, I established a sense of roots and a feeling of being at home.
 As a therapist, I of course now understand that the experience of fitting in but not belonging can also be true for people who have lived their whole lives in the same place.
 I had to do my own personal work around creating a sense of belonging and I enjoy helping others do the same in their lives.